wsydney76/craft5-blade/README.md

 Pull it in with `@renderTwig('@blade/_actions.twig')`

-In this simple example, you would
+In this example, you would

-* replace `wire:model.live.debounce.500ms="q"` with `x-model.debounce.500ms="q"`
+* replace `wire:model.live.debounce.500ms="q"` with `x-model="q"` and `@input.debounce.500ms="fetch"`
-* add an Alpine.js component that watches `q` and calls the Craft Action to fetch updated results and update the DOM accordingly.
+* add an Alpine.js component that implements `fetch()` and calls the Craft Action to fetch updated results and update the DOM accordingly.
 * place the search results in a separate Blade component that can be rendered both on initial page load and via the Action, enabling partial reload.

+If required, add handling for browser history updates including `popState` events.

+* add `@popstate.window="popState"` event handler to the root element
+* add a `searchParams` array to track which parameters to sync with the URL.
+* implement `pushState()` and `popState()` methods in the Alpine component.
+Those are reusable, so you can copy them to other components as needed, or extract to a shared mixin.

 ### Main Blade Template